-The BMW X5 was this German automaker's first entry into the luxury SUV segment.
-Realizing that most SUV buyers rarely, if ever, venture off-road, BMW designed the X5 for on-road performance and handling.
-Short overhangs, a compact size (the original was 4.5 inches shorter than the 5 Series sedan of the same time period) and a car-based chassis combined to give the X5 its low stance and superb on-road performance.
-The X5, produced at BMW's first American plant in Spartanburg, South Carolina, quickly became a huge hit for BMW in the U.S.
+Realizing that most SUV buyers rarely, if ever, venture off-road, the BMW X5 was designed for on-road performance and handling.
+It was BMW's first foray into the luxury SUV market, and its success compelled virtually all of its rivals to follow suit in the decades that followed.
+Short overhangs, a relatively compact size (the original was 4.5 inches shorter than the 5 Series sedan of the time) and car-based underpinnings combined to give the X5 its superb on-road performance.
+Built at BMW's first American assembly plant in South Carolina, the X5 quickly became a huge hit for BMW in the U.S.

 Current BMW X5

 The current X5 is a midsize SUV sold in four trims, each one signifying a different engine: 35i, 35d, 40e and 50i.
 Standard features on the 35i and 35d include adaptive xenon headlights, a panoramic sunroof, a power liftgate, heated front seats, navigation, a nine-speaker audio system and premium vinyl upholstery.
 The 40e includes those features plus adjustable suspension dampers and a rear air suspension.
 Stepping up to the 50i further adds a rearview camera, keyless entry and ignition, leather upholstery, a 16-speaker Harman Kardon audio system and satellite radio.
 Most additional features are bundled in packages, but there are many stand-alone options.
 Highlights include sport front seats, shift paddles, ventilated front seats, adaptive cruise control, automated parking and a night-vision camera system.